© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Witley Court is a scheduled monument protected by Historic England under reference 1005292.
 View the official record →

-Witley Court is a ruined country house estate located in Worcestershire, notable for its surviving baroque architecture and extensive formal gardens.
+Witley Court is a ruined country house located in Worcestershire, England, which dates primarily from the seventeenth century with significant Victorian additions and alterations.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005292.

 Witley Court is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005292.